isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 snippet: y
 ---

-# Segment Trigger activity {#segment-trigger-activity}
+# Read Segment activity {#segment-trigger-activity}

-## About the Segment Trigger activity {#about-segment-trigger-actvitiy}
+## About the Read Segment activity {#about-segment-trigger-actvitiy}

 >[!NOTE]
 >
 >If an Adobe Campaign Standard out-of-the-box action activity is present in the canvas at publication time or test mode activation time, the journey will be throttled at 13 entrances per second. <br>Otherwise, the journey will be throttled at 1000 events per second.

-The Segment Trigger activity allows you to make all individuals belonging to an Adobe Experience Platform segment enter a journey.
+The Read Segment activity allows you to make all individuals belonging to an Adobe Experience Platform segment enter a journey.
 Entrance into a journey can be executed either once, or on a regular basis.

 Let's say you have a Gold customer segment on Adobe Experience Platform.
-With the Segment Trigger activity, you can make all individuals belonging to the Gold customer segment enter a journey and make them flow into individualized journeys that will leverage all journey functionalities: conditions, timers, events, actions.
+With the Read Segment activity, you can make all individuals belonging to the Gold customer segment enter a journey and make them flow into individualized journeys that will leverage all journey functionalities: conditions, timers, events, actions.

 ## Configuring the activity {#configuring-segment-trigger-activity}